visual-framework/vf-wp/README.md

-# VF 2.0 WordPress - Themes & Plugins
+# VF 2.0 WordPress - Themes and Plugins

 VF-WP is a collection of WordPress themes and plugins that integrate with the [Visual Framework](https://stable.visual-framework.dev/).
 They are currently heavily tied to the brand-specific "VF 2.0 for the EMBL Design Language".
 Additional WordPress plugin dependencies are kept in an external repository (see below).